0xumarkhatab/Counter-feit-Solver/README.md

 # StacksHack4Impact
-A repo for Clarity smart contract hackathon
+A repo for General Blockchain  hackathon known as Stacks Hack4Impact